NebulaTris/SynthIQ/README.md

    npm run dev
    ```

-4. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to explore SynthIQ.
+4. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to explore synthiq.

 ## Contributing

-We welcome contributions from the community to make SynthIQ even more powerful and user-friendly.
+We welcome contributions from the community to make synthiq even more powerful and user-friendly.
 Feel free to open issues, submit pull requests, and participate in discussions.

 ## License

-SynthIQ is licensed under the [MIT License](LICENSE), allowing you to use and modify it as per your requirements.
+synthiq is licensed under the [MIT License](LICENSE), allowing you to use and modify it as per your requirements.

-Explore the endless possibilities with SynthIQ!
+Explore the endless possibilities with synthiq!